furrykef/animalland/readme.txt

 Q: The game said something about a file to record my progress.
 Where are the files stored?
 A: They aren't.
 The names are really passwords.

+Q: Is it possible to lose the game or make it unwinnable?
+A: Nope.

+Q: Does the game have any swearing?
+A: Nope.

 Q: Is there any way to go back to the title screen after choosing "continue"?
 A: None that we've found.
 Reset your MSX.